slint-ui/slint/docs/recipes/recipes.md

 ### Translations

+Slint doesn't currently provide built-in support for translations.
+We're tracking this feature in [our issue tracker](https://github.com/slint-ui/slint/issues/33).
-While waiting for Slint to handle [translations builtin](https://github.com/slint-ui/slint/issues/33), it is doable to do that with a global callback, that can then be implemented using any translation library such as [gettext](https://en.wikipedia.org/wiki/Gettext) or [fluent](https://projectfluent.org/)
+Meanwhile, you can make your design translatable with a global callback, some native code, and a translation library such as [gettext](https://en.wikipedia.org/wiki/Gettext) or [fluent](https://projectfluent.org/).

 Example using gettext: